5l1v3r1/WhatsSpy-Public-wiki/FAQ.markdown

 *(where `whatsspy` is the database name)*

 This command creates a file called `whatsspy_backup.sql` of the whole database in your home directory.
 You can copy this file over with for example `WinScp` (if you use SSH) or just copy it over to a USB drive).

+## How to shutdown tracker

+You can shutdown the tracker down via a proper method (closing the sessions in the database):

+Use `screen -r` to re-attach to the tracker session.
+Now you can use `Ctrl` + `c` to shutdown the tracker process.
+After this you can quit the screen by using `exit`.

 ## Automatic updates

 ```